serverpod/serverpod_docs/docs/06-concepts/06-database/08-transactions.md

 });
 ```

-In the example, two savepoints are created, after the company is inserted the first savepoint is released.
-This renders the second savepoint invalid.
-If the second savepoints is used to rollback, an exception will be thrown.
+In the example, two savepoints are created.
+After the company is inserted the first savepoint is released, which renders the second savepoint invalid.
+If the second savepoint is used to rollback, an exception will be thrown.